 "A...
-Trot..Trotmo-what now?"
+Trot...Trotmo-what now?"
 He said, bemused by the strange name.

 "A Trotmobile, silly.
 It's like a car, only with legs.
 How could you not know that?
 They're very popular."
 Connie said, looking amused by the boy's puzzlement.
-At her statement, Vanilla felt a another tingle in his head.
+At her statement, Vanilla felt another tingle in his head.
 The boy from the previous vision was riding in one of those machines, while the woman barked something at him.
-Vanilla himself was there, watching from the open doors of some warehouse.
+Vanilla himself was there, watching from the open doors of a warehouse.
 Then the vision faded and Vanilla shook his head.

 "Hmm, you ok?
 Is it another headache?"
 Connie asked, tilting her head to look closely at Vanilla.

 "Y-yea, I'm fine.
 Come on, maybe we can go through the shack to reach it."
 He replied, heading up the incline.
 Up close, he could see the shack was a mess, holes littered the roof, and the wood looked quite weatherworn and rotten in places.
 Connie was not kidding when she said "Some time" had passed.
 Trying the door, Vanilla grunted with effort when it would not budge in the slightest.

 "It's locked!"
 He hissed, letting go of the handle.
 Connie walked up slowly, now looking uneasy again, but kept it from showing in her voice.